On the stability of the logit dynamics in population games: Introduction

-First, we analyze the asymptotic behavior of the logit dynamics in the low noise regime, for arbitrary population games, proving that (Theorem \ref{thm:logit}) for every strict Nash equilibrium (i.e., an equilibrium where all players of a population play the same action, which is strictly better than all the alternatives) there exists a unique curve of locally asymptotically stable fixed points of the logit dynamics that approach the strict Nash equilibrium as the noise level vanishes.
-This results generalizes and extends previously published ones, in particular local asymptotic stability of internal evolutionary stable states in population games under the logit dynamics \cite{sandholm2010population,hofbauer2001nash}.

-Second, we characterize in Theorem \ref{thm:noise} the behavior of the logit dynamics in the high noise regime, showing the existence of a globally exponentially stable fixed point.
-These results hold true for every population game.
-For population games admitting multiple strict Nash equilibria, such results suggest the emergence of bifurcations in the logit dynamics behavior.
+Our contribution is twofold.
+First, we analyze the asymptotic behavior of the logit dynamics for low noise levels in arbitrary population games, proving that (Theorem \ref{thm:logit}) for every strict Nash equilibrium (i.e., an equilibrium where all players of a population play the same action, which gives a strictly higher reward to players in that population than any of their available alternatives) there is a curve of asymptotically stable logit equilibria that approach the strict Nash equilibrium as the noise level vanishes.
+This result is complemented by Theorem \ref{thm:noise}, establishing the existence of a globally exponentially stable logit equilibrium for large enough noise levels.
+Both these results hold true for every population game.
+For population games admitting multiple strict Nash equilibria, they suggest the emergence of bifurcations for the logit dynamics with respect to the noise level.
+Such bifurcations are indeed observed in numerous examples.